pymupdf/PyMuPDF/docs/document.rst

   While it is still possible to locate a page via its (absoute) number, doing so may mean that the complete EPUB document must be layouted before the page can be addressed.
 This may have a significant performance impact if the document is very large.
 Using the page's *(chapter, pno)* prevents this from happening.

-  To maintain a consistent API, PyMuPDF supports the page *location* syntax for **all file types** -- documents without this feature simply have just one chapter. :meth:`Document.loadPage` and the equivalent index access now also support a *location* argument.
+  To maintain a consistent API, PyMuPDF supports the page *location* syntax for **all file types** -- documents without this feature simply have just one chapter. :meth:`Document.load_page` and the equivalent index access now also support a *location* argument.

   There are a number of methods for converting between page numbers and locations, for determining the chapter count, the page count per chapter, for computing the next and the previous locations, and the last page location of a document.